Can CBD combat anxiety?

 Cell stimulating processes occur when CBD stirs these receptors, regulating mood and stress responses.

 A Quartz survey found 50% of the US adults who have tried CBD did so in an attempt to relieve symptoms of stress or anxiety.

-Studies of note on World Mental Health Day.
+Mental Health studies of note on World Mental Health Day:

 The Health Line website, has shared research showing patients experienced reduced social anxiety after administering CBD.

 This was seen in a study using 600mg of CBD, where anxiety symptoms significantly improved when tested against a placebo.

 Another study administered 300mg of CBD and similar results were found.

 “While CBD may offer some benefits over antidepressant medications, it isn’t a replacement.

 “Never stop taking prescribed medication, especially antidepressants, without talking to your healthcare provider first.”

 Other studies of interest on World Mental Health Day include a month-long review of the impact CBD has on anxious adults.